top of page

 Ph.D. in Holistic Nutrition from Clayton College of Natural Health

-Certifications in nutrition, health and lifestyle coaching, end-of-life doula care, grief education, and advance care planning.
+Certifications and course work in nutrition, health and lifestyle coaching, end of life doula care, grief education, advance care planning, dementia, and death literacy.

 Fun Fact